2n3m/2n3m/README.md

 more...

-## 💼 Projects carried out at following institutions
+## 💼 Project collaborations at top institutions
 __[CeMM](https://cemm.at) Research Center for Molecular Medcicine__

 __[IPK](https://www.ipk-gatersleben.de/) Insitute for Plant Genetics__